adorableio/oss-inventory/README.md

 ## Configuration
 After setting up the project, you should now have a file called config.yml.
-This is where you list the repositories that you care to inventory.
+This is where you list the repositories that you care to inventory, along with where you wish the inventory files to be located.
 Delete the existing examples and replace them with your own.

 ## Generating your inventory